scmx/bootstrap-datepicker-mobile/Readme.md

 ## Requirements

-You must have the following scripts and stylesheets in the `<head>` tag of your HTML layout (adjusts paths accordingly)
+You must have the following scripts and stylesheets in the `<head>` tag of your HTML layout (please adjust paths accordingly):

 ```html
 <html>